JustinYSJSU/robot_triage/README.md

 # Autonomous System Root Cause Analysis (RCA) Tool
 ## Objective
-A diagnostic tool designed to drive Root Cause Analysis (RCA) for an autonomous system..
+A diagnostic tool designed to drive Root Cause Analysis (RCA) for an autonomous system.
 This tool generates and analyzes raw telemetry `.log` files from an autonomous system and identifies system failures across Perception, Navigation, Actuators, and Power components.

 ## Features
 - Telemetry Log Generation